California To OK Self-Driving Cars Without Human Controllers Aboard

 The move comes as Uber returned to its home state of California this week after a very public fight with the DMV when it refused to apply for a $150 permit arguing its autonomous cars didn’t meet the self-driving specification.

-Don’t expect to take a ride in a humanless self-driving robocarcar anytime soon, however.
+Don’t expect to take a ride in a humanless self-driving robocar anytime soon, however.

 To prove the self-driving cars are ready to operate on city streets without human control, autonomous car companies will need to certify their vehicles have passed internal testing showing the vehicles are ready to operate on public roads.